MicrosoftLearning/Secure-Azure-with-Microsoft-Defender-Cloud-Compliance-Controls/Instructions/Labs/LAB_08_Connect to an Azure SQL server using an Azure Private Endpoint using the Azure portal.md

     module: 'Module 08 - Connect to an Azure SQL server using an Azure Private Endpoint using the Azure portal'
 ---

-You can use a network security group to filter inbound and outbound network traffic to and from Azure resources in an Azure virtual network.

-Network security groups contain security rules that filter network traffic by IP address, port, and protocol.
-When a network security group is associated with a subnet, security rules are applied to resources deployed in that subnet.
+Azure Private endpoint is the fundamental building block for Private Link in Azure.
+It enables Azure resources, like virtual machines (VMs), to privately and securely communicate with Private Link resources such as Azure SQL server.

 ---

 ## Skilling tasks

-- Create a network security group and security rules
+- Create a virtual network and bastion host.

-- Create application security groups

-- Create a virtual network and associate a network security group to a subnet
+- Create a virtual machine.

-- Deploy virtual machines and associate their network interfaces to the application security groups
+- Create an Azure SQL server and private endpoint.

-- Test traffic filters
+- Test connectivity to the SQL server private endpoint.

 ## Exercise instructions